IATkachenko/HA-SleepAsAndroid/README.md

 ### Configuration
 #### Component configuration
  * `Name`: name of the device/sensor and a prefix for the events.
 Will be used as a default prefix for devices and events.
- * `Root Topic`: MQTT topic where `Sleep as Android` will create subtopic for the event publishing.
-Every subtopic will be a unique device in `Home Assistant`.
+ * `Topic template`: template for MQTT topic where `Sleep as Android` will publish event. `%%%device%%%` may be used in template to point to device name position.
+Examples:
+   * **SleepAsAndroid/igor** - no `%%%device%%%` in template just one device will be tracked and one device will be created for `HomeAssistant`
+   * **SleepAsAndroid/%%%device%%%** - all sub topics in `SleepAsAndroid/` will be recognized as devices
+   * **devices/%%%device%%%/SleepAsAndroidData** - all subtopic in `devices/` will be used as devices, data will be taken from `/SleepAsAndroidData` for every device, ie `devices/igor/SleepAsAndroidData` for device _igor_
  * `QOS`: quality of service for MQTT

 #### Application configuration